sezsucu/environment/docs/bash/readme.md

 * regular expressions
 * argument processing using getopts
 * showing help
+* read with a timeout
+* check $? for timeout of read
+* prompt with read

 ## [dedup.sh](dedup.sh)
 * making a temporary file name or directory